AdobeDocs/commerce-extensibility/src/pages/amazon-sales-channel/installation.md

 1. Register the `observer.catalog_product_save_after` event in your project in [developer console](https://developer.adobe.com/console/).

-   *  Add new service of type `Event`.
+   *  Add a new service of type `Event`.
    *  Select your event provider.
    *  Choose the `observer.catalog_product_save_after` event subscription.
-   *  Select the OAuth credential.
+   *  Select the JWT credential.
    *  Set a name for your event registration.
-   *  Select your Runtime action, which should be similar to `amazon-app/__secured_catalog-product-save-after-listener - <your project>-<your workspace>` and save the event.
+   *  Select your Runtime action, which should be similar to `amazon-app/__secured_catalog-product-save-after-listener - <your project>-<your workspace>`, then save the event.

-At this point, if you go to the `Debug tracing` area in your new event created inside the [developer console](https://developer.adobe.com/console/), you should be able to see any incoming event from your Adobe Commerce instance.
+At this point, if you go to the `Debug tracing` area in your new event created inside the [developer console](https://developer.adobe.com/console/), you should be able to see any incoming events from your Adobe Commerce instance.

 ## Local Dev environment

 1. Compile the TypeScript files in the `actions-src` directory into `actions`.

    ```bash
    npm run compile